Exxon plays catch-up after missing U.S. shale oil boom

 Rex Tillerson's replacement at ExxonMobil is already taking more of an "America First" stance.

-Just two weeks after Tillerson left to focus on his nomination as President-elect Donald Trump's secretary of state, Exxon CEO Darren Wood is making a quick mark on the company by purchasing a slew of U.S. shale oil resources.
+Just two weeks after Tillerson left to focus on his nomination as President-elect Donald Trump's secretary of state, Exxon CEO Darren Woods is making a quick mark on the company by purchasing a slew of U.S. shale oil resources.

 On Tuesday, Exxon (XOM) said it is spending $5.6 billion to buy assets in the shale oil hotbed of the Permian Basin, which stretches from Texas to New Mexico.
 It is the company's biggest deal since 2010.

-The purchase from the Bass family of Texas represents an effort by Wood to help Exxon catch up after it fell badly behind in the U.S. shale oil boom during Tillerson's decade in charge.
+The purchase from the Bass family of Texas represents an effort by Woods to help Exxon catch up after it fell badly behind in the U.S. shale oil boom during Tillerson's decade in charge.

 Instead of seizing on the explosion of American oil production, Tillerson trained Exxon's sights on foreign oil projects in Russia, Iraq and off the coast of Africa.
 Similarly, Exxon's other big rival Chevron (CVX) was also late to the shale oil party.
 That left the field open to younger, and more nimble, oil companies that flourished during one of the biggest oil booms in history, one that has changed the global map of oil producing countries in the past decade.